 As always, students are expected to observe all aspects of the Academic Honor Principle.
 In this course, collaboration is allowed during homework preparation, although students have to turn in their individual answers.
 No collaboration whatsoever is allowed during the mid-term and final examinations.
 During those assignments, questions can only be directed to the instructor or the TAs.

 Dartmouth College policy requires that any apparent violation of the Honor Code be reported to the Committee on Standards.
 The professor does not have another choice, regardless of how he/she may feel.

-Use of laptop computers is forbidden during class.
-The only granted exception is to students with documented writing disabilities who need a computer for note taking.
+Use of laptop computers, cell phones or other communication electronic devices is forbidden during class.
+This is to avoid distractions.
+Multi-tasking has been shown to be detrimental to learning.
+The only granted exception to this rule is to students with documented writing disabilities who need a computer for note taking.

 Note on email communications

 Email communications with the instructor are most welcome at any time as long as they deal with questions on the materials taught in class or absences from class.
 Students are asked to refrain from using email to set up appointments.
 To see the instructor, students are asked to drop by his office (any time is a good time as long as the professor is in!) or use the office hours listed above.

 Note to students with disabilities

 Students with any type of disability are encouraged to contact the instructor to discuss their needs and what accommodations are necessary.
 Such contact should be made at the beginning of the term or, in the case of a new condition, as soon as it occurs.

 |15 Sept.||Environmental Engineering as a course, a field and a profession||-||Definitions